This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 Oh, and we can't forget about Google's pioneering work with Docker container orchestration.
 You ever hear of Kubernetes?
 Yeah, that was originally a Google invention as well.

-Gartner lists Google Cloud Platform (GCP) as one of the "big three" public cloud computing vendors, alongside Microsoft Azure and Amazon Web Services (AWS).
+Gartner lists Google Cloud (GC) as one of the "big three" public cloud computing vendors, alongside Microsoft Azure and Amazon Web Services (AWS).

 The Google Cloud certifications are role-based and consist of three tiers.
 Google aims the Associate certifications at IT professionals who deploy, monitor, and maintain Google Cloud-based projects.